How to customize the WordPress Password Reset Page - Sunny HQ

 You can also customize the:

-We used Elementor to add a bit of color to the page on our test site (hence, no menu), but left the plugin’s form intact to show you what it looks like.
-The form’s style can be enhanced using basic CSS.
+We used Elementor to add a bit of color to the page on our test site (because no menu), but left the plugin’s form intact to show its appearance.
+The form style can be enhanced using basic CSS.

 Theme My Login by Jeff Farthing

-Theme My Login is a plugin that can be used to customize the WordPress login page along with the registration and password reset pages.
-It comes with the following stand-out features:
+Theme My Login can customize the WordPress login, registration, and password reset pages.
+It includes:

-We haven’t applied much in the way of styling to our test site, and it shows in the appearance of our ‘Lost Password’ form.
+We haven’t applied much styling to our test site, and it shows in the appearance of our “Lost Password” form.

 LoginPress by Adnan